john-warner/Modstache/README.md

  If an assignment is made with a data property containing an object, then the new object's keys are used to assign to specify the attributes/properties and values of the DOM element.

+ If an assignment is made with an array, then the DOM element and children are duplicated for each entry in the array.
+Each array entry is used as the model for the new elements.

 To use the SStache library, include SStache.js or SStache.min.js file:

  ```javascript